 Gay & Terry Woods leave.

-The recording of the new album was fractious and with one song still to finish, Gay and Terry left.
+The recording of the new album was fractious with the living arrangements spilling over into the recording sessions, and with one song still to finish Gay and Terry left.
 However, as far as they were concerned there was an agreement that if anyone left, the band split up and they didn't expect the remaining members to continue using the name "Steeleye Span".
+This 'betrayal' almost certainly accounted for Terry Woods never appearing with the band again, including the 1995 big Reunion concert where he was the only member to not appear.

 April / May